Hilda Gobbi: Early life

-Hilda Emília Gizella Gobbi was born on 6 June 1913 in Budapest, which at the time was part of the Austro-Hungarian Empire, to German-born, Margit (née Schneckenburger) and the Italian Hussar-turned industrialist, Ede Gobbi.
+Hilda Emília Gizella Gobbi was born on 6 June 1913 in Budapest, which at the time was part of the Austro-Hungarian Empire, to German, Margit (née Schneckenburger) and the Italian Hussar-turned industrialist, Ede Gobbi.
 Her paternal grandfather was Alois Gobbi, a noted violinist, who would later become the conductor of the National Conservatory.
 When she was a child, her family was well-to-do, as her father ran a paper-towel factory, but they became impoverished due to his gambling and spending money on other women.
 For a time, the couple separated and Gobbi and her mother were homeless.

 Gobbi attended the Erzsébet Szilágyi Gymnasium and then attended the Putnoki School of Economics for Women's Higher Education (Putnoki Gazdasági Felső Leánynevelő Intézetben).
 Going on to university, she enrolled in botany classes at the Pázmány Péter Catholic University, and worked in the university's botanical garden.
 To continue her education, Gobbi was able to secure loans and enter the National Theater Academy as a scholarship student, attending from 1932 to 1935.